-On arrival in Kunming you are transferred to your hotel, located right in the middle of town.
-You meet your tour leader and other group members at a pre-tour briefing, then head out for an optional group dinner.
+On arrival in Kunming you will be met and transferred to your hotel, located right in the middle of town.
+You will meet your tour leader and other group members at a pre-tour briefing, then head out for an optional group dinner.
 Local specialities are a highlight, with dishes such as ‘across-the-bridge' noodles and other similarly intriguing Yunnanese fare.

 Meals included: 1 breakfast

 Accommodation: Lan Lin Ge Hotel or similar, Dali